ibm-cloud-docs/EventStreams/messagehub075.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Using an MQ Light API client
+# Using the MQ Light API
 {: #mql_using}

 ** The MQ Light API is available as part of the Standard plan only.**